aysecetin/365-days-of-coding-with-Swift/Swift/8th-day(functions).md

 ## GLOBAL AND LOCAL PARAMETERS IN FUNCTIONS

-- will appear as s1 and s2 inside the method <local> 📍
+- will appear as s1 and s2 inside the method -> local 📍
-- when someone wants to use the function outside, it will appear as number1 and number2 <global> 🌍
+- when someone wants to use the function outside, it will appear as number1 and number2 -> global 🌍

 ```swift
 func calculate( number1 n1:Int, number2 n2:Int)-> Int{